microsounds/atelier/readme.md

 | `2*` | System-wide changes that purposefully defeat the package manager, eg. changes to `/etc`.
 These are hacks. |

 # Some environment notes
-## Use of daemons
+## X server invocation
+No login manager is used, login to `tty1` to start the graphical shell.
-All daemons and services required to support the graphical shell are initialized during X startup and terminated when the user logs out.
+All daemons and services required to support the graphical shell are initialized along with the X server and are terminated when the user terminates the session.

 `systemd` unit services, cronjobs and similar mechanisms are avoided.